 Whilst I have highlighted some components of depression there are many other variables, they all fall into either environment, the mind or biology.
 There are many beliefs from different schools of thought, that contribute to understanding this complex problem.
 In some cases, these beliefs can be unhelpful.
 One particular belief is that the problem is genetic.
 This can leave you feeling that nothing can be done, a sense of hopelessness ensues.
 It’s true that research shows a correlation to a genetic predisposition.
 However, research has also shown that some people who have the predisposition never get depressed.
 This is because genes are complex and react to environments.

-In therapy, I try to create a new experience for you, a positive nurturing environment that aids recovery.
+In therapy, I try to create a new experience for you, a positive nurturing environment.

 There are many different philosophical positions on this problem.
 Let’s look at some of them.